edalorzo/fundamental-programming/README.rst

                                      .orElseThrow(() -> new BankAccountNotFoundException(withdrawal.getAccountNumber()));
          }
          catch (DataAccessException cause) {
-            //we get here only for permanent exceptions
+            //we get here only for persistent exceptions
-            //or if we exhausted the 3 retry attempts. throw new SavingsAccountException(withdrawal.getAccountNumber(), cause);
+            //or if we exhausted the 3 retry attempts of any transient exception. throw new SavingsAccountException(withdrawal.getAccountNumber(), cause);
          }
      });
   }

-In the code above, if the DAO fails to retrieve a record from the database due to a query timeout, Spring would wrap that failure into a `QueryTimeoutException`_ which is also a `TransientDataAccessException`_.
+In the code above, if the DAO fails to retrieve a record from the database due to e.g. a query timeout, Spring would wrap that failure into a `QueryTimeoutException`_ which is also a `TransientDataAccessException`_.

+**How about transient error models?**

-When send error models back to our clients we can also take advantage of knowing if a given exception is transient or not.
+When we send error models back to our clients we can also take advantage of knowing if a given exception is transient or not.
 This information let us tell the clients that they could retry the operation after certain back off period.

 .. code-block:: java